PUBLICATIONS

 WORKING PAPERS

-A Recipe for Creative Recipes: An Ingredient Embedding Approach
+A Recipe for Creating Recipes: An Ingredient Embedding Approach

 Sibel Sozuer, Oded Netzer and Kriste Krstovski (Job Market Paper) [Paper]

-An idea can be described as a collection of existing concepts or words.
-What makes an idea original or creative is how these concepts or words are combined in the context in which they appear.
-In a similar manner, a food recipe may be perceived as novel or conventional and evaluated based on the combination of ingredients in the recipe and how they fit together.
-In this research, we build on representation learning research, specifically word embeddings, to evaluate and generate novel food recipes.
-Embeddings allow us to model the complex interactions between the ingredients in the recipe and build measures of fit between any ingredient in the recipe and the context in which it appears.
-Using a large-scale online recipe dataset with over 57K recipes, we investigate how the fit between the ingredients relates to people’s attitudes towards recipes in terms of popularity (trial), favorability (ratings), and perceived creativity.
-Counter to previous research on creativity, which primarily suggests that creativity is associated with positive outcomes, we find that recipes with unique ingredients have lower trial, but a higher favorability given trial.
-We also find that high fit among ingredients promotes both trial and evaluation.
-We validate our results using an online panel experiment.
-We then develop a generative recipe tool that suggests recipe improvements by adding, removing, or substituting ingredients (http://recipecreativity.com/).
+An idea is a collection of existing concepts or words.
+What makes an idea original or appealing is how these elements are combined in the context in which they appear.
+Similarly, a food recipe is a combination of ingredients, and it is often evaluated based on how these ingredients fit together to form the whole.
+This research leverages representation learning methods, specifically word embeddings, to measure the fit among ingredients in the recipe and capture the possibly complex interactions between these ingredients.
+Using a large-scale online recipe dataset with over 57K recipes, the authors investigate how the fit between the ingredients relates to recipe popularity (trial) and favorability (ratings).
+Counter to prior research on creativity, which primarily suggests that creativity is mostly associated with positive outcomes, the study finds that recipes with unique ingredients have lower trials, but higher ratings given trial.
+In contrast, high fit among ingredients promotes both trial and ratings.
+The paper also extends the proposed approach to an ideation dataset for a new health app.
+Based on these findings, the authors develop a generative recipe tool that suggests recipe improvements by adding, removing, or substituting ingredients (http://recipecreativity.com/) and demonstrate its practical value using online panel experiments.

 The Newsvendor Problem with Multiple Inputs Under a Carbon Emission Constraint